-THRE 121 Fundamentals of Acting (4) THRE 124 Stagecraft (2) THRE 130 Stage Management (2) THRE 134 Costume Construction (2) THRE 306 Lighting Design (4) THRE 334 Directing (4) THRE 450 Survey of Theatre History (4) Note: The Theatre program presents four major productions every year and a musical (in conjunction with the Music program) every other year during Block 5 (the Spring 2-week block).
+THRE 334 Directing (4)

+Note: The Theatre program presents four major productions every year and a musical (in conjunction with the Music program) every other year during Block 5 (the Spring 2-week block).
 Additionally, students are encouraged to develop original scripts or other projects during the noon-hour as part of the Brown Bag Series and to create short films for viewings throughout the school year.
 All productions are open to the entire campus community.
 Apprenticeships and Internships at regional theatres in the summer are highly recommended and we will assist in arranging auditions and applications.
 The Chicago Center Internship Program is also encouraged for apprenticeships and internships opportunities.